spyysalo/bionlp_st_2011_supporting/README.md

 is to allow participants the chance to verify the procedure in search of errors.
-It also enables future research to replicate the procedures used to generate the pre-processed data, for example to create suitable training data for systems participating in the shared task.
+It also enables future research to replicate the procedures used to generate the pre-processed data, for example to create suitable training data for systems that participated in the shared task.

 You can download the data from the [BioNLP Shared Task 2011 website][st] and for a good overview of the process please see this [flowchart][pipeline_img].